tylerlum/get_a_grip/docs/additional_details.md

 ### Allegro Hand

-Although our framework is agnostic to the specific hand hardware, this codebase currently only supports the Allegro hand, which has four fingers.
+Although our framework is agnostic to the specific hand hardware, this codebase primarily supports the Allegro hand, which has four fingers.

 Allegro wrist pose frame: